ylemberg/lh-ventures-coding-challenge/README.md

 # LH Ventures Coding Challenge

-Your task is to finish the redux selector function to a program to help an accountant to get balances from accounting journals.
+Your task is to finish the redux mapStateToProps function to a program to help an accountant to get balances from accounting journals.

 ## Getting started